steadman1/Look-and-Feel/README.md

 1. Select the Look and Feel target
 2. Choose My Mac as the destination
-3. Click the "Run" button (or press Cmd+R)
+3. Click the "Run" button

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 Made with ❤️ by steadman1